Netcracker/qubership-core-junit-k8s-extension/README.md

 1) Autowire via @PortForwardClient PortForwardService
 2) Call method portForward(...)
 3) Close portforward after the test. (see @AfterEach cleanup() method).
 If you doesn't close portforward connection in will be done automatically in the after @AfterAll phase
-If the service is located in same namespace as is specified in NAMESPACE variable or in property env.cloud-namespace then you may pass only service name otherwise you should pass namespace too.
+If the service is located in the same namespace as is specified in NAMESPACE variable or in property env.cloud-namespace then you may pass only service name otherwise you should pass namespace too.
 For example:
 ``` java
     @Cloud